-Hang a left at the junction just following the campground, in the direction towards Black Tusk and Panorama Ridge.
+Hang a left at the junction just following the campground, in the direction of Black Tusk and Panorama Ridge.
 You will meander through a stunning alpine meadow, with views over to Panorama Ridge, a gurgling stream, and lush wildflowers.
 Trees are scattered, so remember the sunscreen!

-After crossing over the meadows you will reach another junction.
+After crossing over the meadows, you will reach another junction.
 Here you could turn left to go down to Helm Creek, however you should turn right up to Panorama Ridge.
 You can look down this valley all the way to Whistler Mountain and the start of the Spearhead Range.

 Getting to the top is an aerobic experience, however the views are well worth it.
 On the other side of the beautiful, turquoise Garibaldi Lake you can see Clinker Peak and Mount Price.
 The Sphinx Glacier sticks out like a sore thumb, lying across numerous peaks.
-Deception Peak, Mount Car, Phyllis’s Engine and Castle Towers Mountain all are visible to the left of Garibaldi Lake.
+Deception Peak, Mount Car, Phyllis’s Engine and Castle Towers Mountain are all visible to the left of Garibaldi Lake.
 Other peaks loom in the distance – there are just too many to count.

 Return the way you came, taking care on the rocky slopes of Panorama Ridge.

-There is a small glacier right beside Panorama Ridge with some evident marks from people sliding down.
+- There is a small glacier right beside Panorama Ridge with some evident marks from people sliding down.
 We slid down partway, speeding up the decent.
 Watch out!
 Stop before the slope increases and sheer ice becomes visible!
 Returning to the trail can be very difficult, so only slide down if you are experienced and very cautious.

-This is a long day trip.
+- This is a long day trip.
 We love doing it as a mid-week backpacking trip based at Taylor Meadows Campground, as it's hard to book on weekends, but reservations are much easier during the week.
 From Taylor Meadows we can visit Black Tusk, Garibaldi Lake and Panorama Ridge.

-There is limited parking, especially on weekends.
+- There is limited parking, especially on weekends.
 Cars can be backed up nearly all the way down this road, so make sure you get here early!